Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 Who develops type 2 diabetes?

 Type 2 diabetes used to be known as maturity-onset, or non-insulin-dependent diabetes.
 It develops mainly in people older than the age of 40 (but can also occur in younger people).
-It is estimated that 415 million people are living with diabetes in the world, which is estimated to be 1 in 11 of the world's adult population.
+Over 462 million people are living with diabetes in the world, which is estimated to be 1 in 11 of the world's adult population.
+It is estimated that by 2030, that figure will have risen to 540 million people.
 Type 2 diabetes is now becoming far more common in children and in young people.

 The number of people with type 2 diabetes is increasing in the UK, as it is more common in people who are overweight or obese.
 It also tends to run in families.
 It is around five times more common in South Asian and African-Caribbean people (often developing before the age of 40 in this group).
 It is estimated that there are around 750,000 people in the UK with type 2 diabetes who have not yet been diagnosed with the condition.